basileazh/ezazml/README.md

      3. Select branch
      4. Click "Run workflow"

+###### Safety Checks
+   The workflow will automatically:
+   - (Optional) Check business hours (Mon-Fri, 9 AM - 5 PM)
+   - (Optional) Send notification to stakeholders

+You can modify the workflow to add or remove safety checks as needed in the `.github/workflows/deploy_infra_terraform.yml` file. the business hours check and the notification to stakeholders are commented out by default.

 ##### GHA Step 4: Monitor Deployment
    - View progress in GitHub Actions tab
    - Check job outputs for each step
    - Review Terraform plans in job artifacts
+   - Await completion email notification

 #### CLI Deployment